 The Guidelines for soil description (FAO, Land and Water Division, 2006) were used for standardised soil profile description.

-- 5 In the context of this study, we only discuss the horizon limits, clods consistence, bulk density and moist colour down to 40 cm, as they are best suited to the objective of developing an SQ tool that could be used by various land users, who have not the resources and expertise to go through a full soil description.
-Soil colour was estimated in the field using Munsell soil colour chart on a moist sample for each horizon.
+In the context of this study, we only discuss the horizon limits, clod consistence when dry, bulk density, and moist colour down to 40 cm, as they are best suited to the objective of developing an SQ tool that could be used by various land users, who have not the resources and expertise to go through a full soil description.
+Soil colour was estimated in the field using the Munsell soil colour chart on a moist sample for each horizon.
 Soil colour provides information about soil formation processes (e.g. leaching, clay alteration) and soil organic carbon content (SOC) (Viscarra Rossel et al., 2006).
-The dry consistence was evaluated by crushing - 10 a clod of soil between the fingers.
-This property informs on the amount and type of clay, SOC and soil particles organisation (FAO, Land and Water Division, 2006).
+The consistence when dry was evaluated by crushing a clod of soil between the fingers.
+This property informs on the amount and type of clay, SOC, and soil particle organisation (FAO, Land and Water Division, 2006).

-Two 100 cm3-sampling rings were collected from each described horizon and homogenised to create a single mixed sample per horizon.
-Dried-samples were weighted to calculate bulk density, sieved (2 mm) and used for further analysis.
+Two 100 cm3 sampling rings were collected from each described horizon and homogenised to create a single mixed sample per horizon.
+Dried samples were weighted to calculate bulk density, sieved (2 mm), and used for further analysis.